Feuille2Cedric/jellyfin-my-template/README.md

-# jellyfin-my-template
-Jellyfin CSS that layers Scyfin with small tweaks: hides Music from Home and sidebar, tightens card layout, and keeps only playlists matching f2c__.

 # Jellyfin CSS Tweaks

 This repo contains a small set of Jellyfin UI tweaks layered on top of the Scyfin theme.